PureHolisticWellness lotus logoPureHolisticWellness

 Oat and (Coconut) Milk Bath Recipe

-6. Green Tea Is A Strong Antioxidant
+6. Green Tea: A Powerful Antioxidant

 Green tea: not just a hot brew, but an incredible skincare ingredient as well.
 The benefits of green tea for the skin are numerous as it is abundant in polyphenols and antioxidants when you use green tea on the Skin.